You are here:

-Nutritional supplements, such as glucosamine and chondroitin sulfate have been reported to improve the symptoms of people with osteoarthritis, as have certain vitamins.
+Nutritional supplements, such as glucosamine and chondroitin sulfate, have been reported to improve symptoms in some people with osteoarthritis, as have certain vitamins.
 Additional studies have been carried out to further evaluate these claims (see “Research Highlights”).
 It is unknown whether they might change the course of disease.

 Medications to Control Pain